 Find out everything you need to know to register to vote in our “How to Register to Vote” resource.
 Then ask your friends and family to register to vote as well.

-2. Know when to vote
+2. Know when and how to vote

-3. Know how to cast your ballot
+3. Know how to fill out your ballot

 4. Know who can vote in what election